Altai-man/cro-ldap/docs/reference/cro-ldap-introduction.md

 ### Purpose

-We intend Cro::LDAP to be a quick tool for LDAPv3 support in Perl 6.
+We intend Cro::LDAP to be a quick tool for LDAPv3 support in Raku.

 Or, more officially, the `Cro::LDAP` module tries to fulfill a number of
 goals: